awsdocs/aws-doc-sdk-examples/python/example_code/s3/s3_basics/ReadMe.md

 ## Running the tests

 The best way to learn how to use this service is to run the tests.
-Tests can be run in two modes.
+You can run tests in two modes.
 By default, tests use the botocore Stubber, which captures requests before they are sent to AWS and returns a mocked response.
-Tests can also be run against your AWS account, in which case they will create and manipulate AWS resources, which might incur charges on your account.
+You can also run tests against your AWS account.
+In this case, they will create and manipulate AWS resources, which might incur charges on your account.

 To run all of the S3 tests with the botocore Stubber, run the following in